 When it comes to silicone rubber vs. other materials, the competition is quite fierce.
 Silicone rubber is the prince of the pack — well known for its durability, longevity, and resistance to harsh environments.
 However, as compared to natural rubber, silicone elastomers, ethylene propylene diene, and others, it is certainly costly.

 The million-dollar question is — Is silicone rubber worth the higher price tag?
 This is where we come in.
-In this article, we will take a closer look at the key factors while choosing the right material in the manufacturing and construction industry so that you can make the best decision for your project.
+In this article, we will take a closer look at the key factors that influence the choice of the right material in the manufacturing and construction industry so that you can make the best decision for your project.

 Are you prepared?
 Let’s delve into it!